Starmer not ‘telling people how to live’ to reach new emissions goal

 “I will be making an argument powerfully that now is the time for the private sector to start paying their fair share in relation to these commitments,” Sir Keir said.

-He said they would be launching the initiative because “I think it’s high time the private sector played their part in this”.
+He said they will be launching the initiative because “I think it’s high time the private sector played their part in this”.

-Sir Keir will hold a one on one meeting with the president of the World Bank on the fringes of the summit on Tuesday.